tang0226/tang0226/README.md

 I love to experiment with math and computer science.
 I enjoy fractals, digital logic, Project Euler, cellular automata, the chaos game, emergent behavior, neural networks, and vanilla coding in TI-Basic.

 ### Projects
 * [Fracture](https://github.com/tang0226/fracture): an escape-time fractal viewer built with HTML Canvas and a lot of frontend Javascript.
+Renders Mandelbrot, Burning ship, and Tricorn fractals, as well as their Julia sets and exponential variants.
+Other basic features include canvas resizing, image downloading, and custom gradients.
 The app is hosted via Github pages at [tang0226.github.io](https://tang0226.github.io/fracture/src/main).
-* [NNJS](https://github.com/tang0226/nnjs): a bare-bones implementation of a feed-forward neural network tested with survival-of-the-fittest training on a basic flappy-bird game.
+* [nnjs](https://github.com/tang0226/nnjs): my bare-bones implementation of a feed-forward neural network tested with survival-of-the-fittest training on a basic flappy-bird game.
+* [nnjs2](https://github.com/tang0226/nnjs2/tree/main): a recreation started a year after nnjs; more customizable and better geared for basic network training.
+This repo also contains various experiments / mini-projects, such as 1D and 2D function approximation.
+I am working on these experiments as I build out the library's functionality and learn about ML along the way.
 * [Kaprekar](https://github.com/tang0226/kaprekar): a canvas visualization of fractal patterns resulting from the [Kaprekar Routine](https://en.wikipedia.org/wiki/Kaprekar%27s_routine).
 Similar to escape-time fractals, each point on the canvas represents a number in some base, colored based on the number of iterations before the Kaprekar Routine starts repeating.
 Fractals really are everywhere!
 * [Other HTML canvas projects](https://github.com/tang0226/canvas-projects): various simulations, screensavers, and experiments I've built as I've been learning canvas.